-The type of code you need depends on what you want to code: products, locations, despatch units or something else?
+Which codes you need depends on what you are going to encode: articles, locations, shipping units or something else?

-A location code is also called GLN (Global Location Number).
+A GS1 location code is also called Global Location Number (GLN).

-You can assign a location code to an internal location (e.g. a warehouse rack or conveyor belt) or an external company location (e.g. in case of various branches of your company).
+It is a number of 13 positions that identifies a business address as a unique address.
+You can assign a location code to an internal location (e.g. warehouse rack or conveyor belt) or an external business location (e.g. in case of various branches of your company).

-GLNs are the 'key' for retrieving information from databases.
-The associated name, address information and other data are linked to this unique number.
+GLNs are the "key" for retrieving information from databases.
+The associated name, address information, and other data associated with this unique number.